booksmusicfilmstv.com: Home Books Music Films TV Peace & Freedom Press

 ISBN 09525304 3 0, £5.99 incl. p&p

-Measured Rings Review
+Measured Rings Review by Paul Rance

 A superbly produced paperback collection of around 100 pages.
 Ingrid's poetry is split up into four sections: 'Timeless', 'Conflict', 'Our Past', and 'In the Cradle of Earth', and son Peter's striking b/w photos are included before each section, and on the cover.
 The book was edited by Ingrid's husband, Graham.
 As always with Ingrid's work there's a lot of moving material, including the poignant 'The Cherry Tree', which was based on a personal experience, and 'Iraq's War', a short pertinent poem on the distressing mess now redolent in that country.
 Particularly notable are Ingrid's beautiful, descriptive poems about nature, including 'Measured Rings', 'Under the Willow Tree', and 'Sunflowers'.
 This is Ingrid's best anthology to date.